YingChen94/Ptriseriata_genome/01_macrosyteny_plot/README.md

 ```
 Note: the length of the chromosomes on the plot depends on number of genes rather than the actual length of the chromosomes [link](https://github.com/tanghaibao/jcvi/issues/427)

 **Step 2.6**: based on the synteny, now you can add color to the synteny blocks to make the plot prettier.
 You need a `frog_synteny_color.csv` to list the color and coordinates of the synteny blocks (Note if one species have multiple blocks with the same color, separate the coordinates with "," no space).
 The codes to write new `.simple.color` are in `synteny_block_color.R`.

-Now run the final code with new file `layout_color`:
+Now run the final code with modified file `layout_color`:
 ```bash
 python -m jcvi.graphics.karyotype seqids layout_color --chrstyle=roundrect --nocircles
 #--format=png --outfile=karyotype.png